A list of recent and ongoing clean tech projects in Western Canada

 - Whitecap: Carbon dioxide captured from the Boundary Dam Power Station in Estevan, SK and coal gasification projects in North Dakota are liquefied and injected in geological formations near Weyburn, SK for increased production utilizing a CO2 flood.

-- Razor Energy: heat exchange from water co-produced with oil, augmented with heat from natural gas power generation in Swan Hills, Alberta
+- Razor Energy, and its geothermal company Futera Power: heat exchange from water co-produced with oil, augmented with heat from natural gas power generation in Swan Hills, Alberta

 - Suncor: two co-generation units to replace coke-fired boilers, reducing the greenhouse gas emission by 25%, sulphur dioxide emissions by 45% and nitrogen oxide emissions by 15%.